seanj06/Burgers-R-Us-P5/TESTING.md

 - 3.All python code passes validation

-  - All python code was passed through the pep8 validatior and passed with no errors
+  - All python code was passed through the pep8 validator and passed with no errors

 - 4.All javascript code passes validation